 Even approved drugs that are safe in theory can be dangerous in practice.
 Let’s say a drug is supposed to be safe, but the manufacturer cuts corners.
 They take shortcuts to save time and money.
 They may produce more medication faster, but the drug may have been tainted in the process.

 In these cases, fault may lie on the manufacturer of the drug.
 They may have known they were creating a defective drug, but they failed to warn you.
 If they’re not focused on creating a safe product, you may be the one who suffers for their actions.

 Find Out How Your Defective Drug Lawyer Can Help

 A defective drug can impact your life, causing health problems, medical anxiety, and other costs that may haunt you for some time.
 You may have even lost a loved one to one of these defective drugs.
 But you don’t have to suffer alone.

-The lawyers at Kohan & Bablove LLP are here to help you determine what caused your devastating illness, what compensation you’re due for the defective drugs you were exposed to, and who’s responsible for your defective drug injuries.
+The lawyers at Kohan & Bablove Injury Attorneys are here to help you determine what caused your devastating illness, what compensation you’re due for the defective drugs you were exposed to, and who’s responsible for your defective drug injuries.
 We’ll start with a free consultation so you know what to expect and how we can help before you agree to anything.
 Call us at 1-844-404-2400, or complete the following online contact form.